oat-sa/taohub-user-guide/User Guide 3.3/Test Centers/proctoring.md

 # Proctoring

 > The Proctoring extension allows the administrators of deliveries to monitor a [Delivery](../appendix/glossary.md#delivery).
-By assuming the role of proctor, a teacher or administrator is able to follow the progress of test-takers sitting a [Test](../appendix/glossary.md#test), submit a report on the status of the delivery and also intervene if necessary.
+By assuming the role of proctor, a teacher or administrator is able to follow the progress of [Test-takers](../appendix/glossary.md#test-taker) sitting a [Test](../appendix/glossary.md#test), submit a report on the status of the delivery and also intervene if necessary.

-> There are two roles involved: a Proctor and one or multiple [Test-takers](../appendix/glossary.md#test-taker).
+> There are two roles involved: a [Proctor](../appendix/glossary.md#proctor) and one or multiple test-takers.

 Follow the steps below to assign a proctor to a delivery.

 **1.** Create a user with the role *proctor*

-See the [User Management section](../advanced-features/user-management.md) for details on how to do this.
+See the [User Management section](../administrative-features/user-management.md) for details on how to do this.

 ![Adding a Proctor as User](../resources/proctoring/prerequisites/create-proctor-user.png)